Doctoral Degree

 ♦ Qualifying Examination Committee

-The Qualifying Examination (QE) Committee consists of five faculty members including the major professor and at least one member from the student’s minor area.
+The Qualifying Examination (QE) Committee consists of four faculty members (5th member optional and can be included with the recommendation of the Major Professor) including the Major Professor.
 The majority of this committee must be members of the ECE Graduate Program.
 At least one member must be from outside of the ECE Graduate Program.
-The chair must be someone other than the student’s major professor.
-In consultation with his/her major professor and Graduate Advisor, the student nominates five faculty members to serve on the Qualifying Examination Committee.
-These nominations are submitted to the Office of Graduate Studies for formal appointment in accordance with Graduate Council policy.
-The committee conducts the exam and submits results to the Office of Graduate Studies.
+The chair must be someone other than the student’s Major Professor.
+The Major Professor, and PhD Advisor, and the student decide on the faculty members to serve on the QE Committee.
+These names of these faculty are submitted to the Office of Graduate Studies for formal appointment in accordance with Graduate Council policy.
+The QE Committee conducts the exam and submits results to the Office of Graduate Studies.

 • Advising Structure and Mentoring